 Yes.
 Although they have the highest magnetic field strength and have a higher coercivity (which makes them magnetically stable), neodymium magnets have a lower Curie temperature and are more sensitive to heat and vulnerable to oxidation than samarium-cobalt magnets.

-While neodymium magnets have been proven to retain their effectiveness up to 80°C or 175°F, this temperature may vary depending on the grade, shape and application of the particular magnet.
-If a magnet heated above its maximum operating temperature (176°F (80°C) for standard N grades) the magnet will permanently lose a fraction of its magnetic strength.
-If they are heated above their Curie temperature (590°F (310°C) for standard N grades), they will lose all of their magnetic properties.
+While neodymium magnets have been proven to retain their effectiveness up to 80°C or 176°F, this temperature may vary depending on the grade, shape and application of the particular magnet.
+If a magnet is heated above its maximum operating temperature (176°F/80°C for standard N grades) the magnet will permanently lose a fraction of its magnetic strength.
+If they are heated above their Curie temperature (590°F/310°C for standard N grades), they will lose all of their magnetic properties.

-Corrosion can cause unprotected magnets to spall off a surface layer, or to crumble into a powder.
+Corrosion can cause unprotected magnets to shed their coating and crumble into a powder.
 Use of protective surface treatments such as gold, nickel, zinc and tin plating and epoxy resin coating can provide corrosion protection.